Landcruiser87/housing_search/README.md

   <b> Chicago Housing Search Tool </b><br>
 </h1>

 This repo is meant to coalesce different housing resources to aide in searching for housing in Chicago.
-The goal is to collect all the listings daily, then upload them to a gsheet that i can sift through individually.
+The aim is to build a dataset of available housing in chicago, then search hourly for new listings.
+If a new listing is found, a text is sent to myself via sms gateway to look at the listing.
+Also going to build email functionality as my girlfriend doesn't want to get hammered with texts.

 ### Requirements
 - Python >= 3.8